mtharrison/matt-harrison.com2/content/posts/hacking-on-deno.md

 ## Adding a TypeScript feature to the userspace API

-Let's start off easy, first let's add to the `Deno` TypeScript namespace that's available to all programs via `global.Deno`.
+Let's start off easy, first let's add to the global `Deno` namespace that's available to all programs via `global.Deno`.

 Let's add a new file under `deno/js/number.ts` and add the following contents: